eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 We observed, over several usability tests, seekers evaluating the job announcement by reading the overview and duties section.
 By that point in reading the document seekers were making a decision to move on or not.
 Thus given our bounce rate we want to provide navigation to similar jobs in case this job is not an ideal fit for this applicant.
 Both the series link and occupation buttons take the user to search results that will provide them with other options.

 As with all changes we'll monitor the impact of this change using analytics and continued testing with job seekers.

-### Agency Marketing Message

-This field was not shown unless the Agency Marketing URL was present.
-It has been renamed to [Agency Details](#agency-details) to indicate that the agency can control what details they want to present in this section and it will now appear in the Agency details modal.

-### Marketing URL

-This field was renamed to [Agency Careers page URL](#agency-careers-page-url) to better indicate the information we are hoping to obtain there.
-It is displayed in the Agency details modal.